Kyriosity/read-write/README+/software/README+/dev-naming.md

 ### Hall of shame

-And 1st place goes to ... `dirty` used as the property of a modified object may hold the 1st place.
+And 1st place goes to ... `dirty` used as the property of a modified object.